-In parallel, the subsidiary companies signed contracts of cooperation or subcontracting with competitors in stronger position, because of their notoriety and their pioneer advantage like Yahoo with Vizzavi, because of the complementary of their offer like Sony Music with Universal Music, because of their expertise like Bertelsmann to sale books on line with Vivendi Universal Publishing.
+In parallel, the subsidiary companies sign contracts of cooperation or subcontracting with competitors in stronger position, because of their notoriety and their pioneer advantage like

+Yahoo with Vizzavi, because of the complementary of their offer like Sony Music with Universal Music, because of their expertise like Bertelsmann to sale books on line with Vivendi Universal Publishing.

-At the middle management level, on the interface between corporate and business levels, there was for instance, Vivendi-Net, a subsidiary company charged to coordinate VU's policy on the Internet.
-This subsidiary company had a behavior which took into account at the same time financial and commercial interests; it gave direction to the corporate strategy, it implemented and coordinated this strategy at the business level.
-It accompanied the subsidiary companies efforts, by developing activities of support with the creation of a VU's web agency (Ad2one) able to offer general services as web sites design and maintenance or spaces advertising selling.
-It also stimulated the networking process between VU's subsidiary companies, by supervising complementary between VU's multimedia contents and VU's multimedia channels.
-It managed also relations with firms from abroad, by supervising the license selling to the competitors, and the repurchase of external services to the suppliers; it also took part in the integration process by controlling VU's capital risks funds as Viventures or @viso.
-For instance, Vivendi Net decided to integrate " iFrance " in VU's galaxy.
-At the origin, iFrance was a start up held to 50 % by Viventures, which encountered a commercial success in the Net surfers community.
+At the middle management level, on the interface between corporate and business levels, there is for instance, Vivendi-Net, a subsidiary company charged to coordinate VU's policy on the Internet.
+This subsidiary company has a behavior which takes into account at the same time financial and commercial interests; it gives direction to the corporate strategy, it implements and coordinates this strategy at the business level.
+It accompanies the subsidiary companies efforts, by developing activities of support with the creation of a VU's web agency (Ad2one) able to offer general services as web sites design and maintenance or spaces advertising selling.
+It also stimulates the networking process between VU's subsidiary companies, by supervising complementary between VU's multimedia contents and VU's multimedia channels.
+It manages also relations with firms from abroad, by supervising the license selling to the competitors, and the repurchase of external services to the suppliers; it also takes part in the integration process by controlling VU's capital risks funds as Viventures or @viso.
+For instance, Vivendi Net decides to integrate " iFrance " in VU's galaxy.
+At the origin, iFrance is a start up held to 50 % by Viventures, which encounters a commercial success in the Net surfers community.
 For example, iFrance hosts 1,7 million of home pages.
-In order to relaunch the audience on VU's portal, Vivendi Net registered iFrance's home pages on Vizzavi, which did not give sufficient commercial satisfaction, with only 2 millions of subscribers.
+In order to relaunch the audience on VU's portal, Vivendi Net register iFrance's home pages on Vizzavi, which does not give sufficient commercial satisfaction, with only 2 millions of subscribers.